fejlek/Nine-Circles-Bayes/2 Second Circle - Checking, Evaluating, and Comparing Bayesian Models/Second_circle_3_compare.md

 ![](Second_circle_3_files/figure-GFM/unnamed-chunk-75-1.png)<!-- -->

-For the last week, we observed about 90% probability of a positive effect of the treatment.
+We observe that the effect of the treatment is probably positive: for the last week,  probability is about 90%.
+But, the effect seems fairly small.
 To observe a stronger effect, we can compare expected posterior predictions instead (which removes the variability caused by the beta-binomial model).